Key takeaways on extended planning and analysis

 Here's an example:

-...if you're thinking, "yeah, we already do that," then congrats!
-You're doing xP&A already.
+If you're thinking, "Yeah, we already do that," then congrats!
+You're already doing xP&A.

 Enterprise planning

-It’s a high-level overview of the entire company that defines and executes plans to grow the business.
+Enterprise planning covers long-term goals, strategies, and resource management.
+It provides a high-level overview of the entire company and defines and executes plans to grow the business.

 A holistic view of data sets gives a much more complete picture of a company's potential.
-This can help CEOs and founders to set big goals that aren't unsustainable.
+This can help CEOs and founders set ambitious but sustainable goals.

 Why should business leaders choose extended enterprise planning?